-A more traditional air conditioner has the same principle of transferring cool air to a room but instead of water in the pipes, special refrigerant is used.
+A more traditional air conditioner has the same principle of transferring cool air to a room but instead of water in the pipes, the special refrigerant is used.

-The reason why water based systems are gaining in popularity is that large volumes of refrigerant in standard air conditioning systems pose a risk to depleting the earths ozone layer.
-Therefore water based cooling systems are more sustainable and environmentally friendly.
+The reason why water-based systems are gaining in popularity is that large volumes of refrigerant in standard air conditioning systems pose a risk to depleting the earth's ozone layer.
+Therefore water-based cooling systems are more sustainable and environmentally friendly.

 Panorama Terrace – Hydronic ducted fan-coil provides cooling from the geothermal heat pump system.
 This was the first cooling system designed and supplied by Central Heating New Zealand in 2008.

 For years we have known the human body is most comfortable when heated radiantly, such as standing in the sun, but more recent understandings show that cooling the body radiantly is also preferred to moving air as typical air condition does.
 Positioning water pipes in the walls and ceilings of homes enables heated or chilled water to provide gentle radiant comfort without noise, drafts, or dust movement.